 \end{enumerate}

-The equilibrium solvation shell width is the value of $\ell$ that minimizes the total free energy arising from the interplay of these terms.
-The specific form of $\omega_{ex}(\ell)$ depends on the range and functional structure of the solvent-solvent and solute-solvent interaction potentials \cite{Coe2023}, which has implications for the scaling behavior of $\ell$, as discussed in Sec.~\ref{sec:scaling}.
-For further discussion on binding potentials, and specific examples, see ref.~\cite{Coe2023} and references therein.
+The equilibrium shell width $\ell$ minimizes the total free energy from these competing terms.
+The form of $\omega_{ex}(\ell)$ depends on the range and shape of solvent-solvent and solute-solvent interactions~\cite{Coe2023}, with implications for the scaling of $\ell$ (Sec.~\ref{sec:scaling}).
+For further details and examples of binding potentials, see~\cite{Coe2023}.